DakaiGroup/metamask-snaps/README.md

 };
 ```

 > Snaps require a reinstall on changes.
-So when in the future, you make changes to your snap, reconnect and reinstall it for the changes to properly take effect.
+So when, in the future, you make changes to your snap reconnect and reinstall it for the changes to properly take effect.

 To create your first method create/navigate to the `packages/snap/src/index.ts` file and paste the following code.